FedJam: Multimodal Federated Learning Framework for Jamming Detection: Abstract

 \section{Abstract}

-Wireless networks face severe vulnerabilities from jamming attacks, which can significantly disrupt communication.
-Existing detection approaches are often unimodal, rely on centralized processing, and demand substantial computational resources, hindering scalability, efficiency, and deployment feasibility.
-To address these challenges, we introduce a multimodal Federated Learning (FL) framework for on-device jamming detection and classification that integrates spectrograms with cross-layer network Key Performance Indicators (KPIs) through a lightweight dual-encoder architecture equipped with a fusion module and a multimodal projection head.
-This design enables privacy-preserving training and inference by ensuring that only model parameters are exchanged, while raw data remains on the device.
-The framework is implemented and evaluated on a wireless experimental testbed using, to the best of our knowledge, the first over-the-air multimodal dataset with synchronized benign and three distinct jamming scenarios.
-Results show that our approach surpasses state-of-the-art unimodal baselines by up to 15\% in detection accuracy, achieves convergence with 60\% fewer communication rounds, and maintains low resource usage.
-Its benefits are most evident under heterogeneous data distributions across devices, where it exhibits strong robustness and reliability.
+Jamming attacks pose a critical threat to wireless networks, yet existing detection methods remain largely unimodal, centralized and resource-intensive, limiting their performance, scalability, and deployment feasibility, respectively.
+To address these limitations, we present \textit{FedJam}, a multimodal Federated Learning (FL) framework for on-device jamming detection and classification. \textit{FedJam} locally fuses spectrograms and cross-layer network Key Performance Indicators (KPIs) using a lightweight dual-encoder architecture with an integrated fusion module and multimodal projection head, that enables privacy-preserving training and inference without transmitting raw data.
+We prototype and deploy \textit{FedJam} on a wireless experimental testbed and evaluate it using the first, over-the-air multimodal dataset comprising synchronized samples across benign and three distinct jamming attack types. \textit{FedJam} outperforms state-of-the-art unimodal baselines by up to \textit{15\%} in accuracy, while requiring \textit{60\% fewer} communication rounds to converge, and maintains low resource utilization.
+Its advantage is especially pronounced in realistic scenarios, where it remains extremely robust under heterogeneous data distributions across devices.